BMHLab/AHBAprocessing/code/dataProcessing/README_processingPipeline.txt

 relationship: FitCurve = exp(-c.n*Dvect) + c.B;
 'decay': FitCurve = c.A/Dvect + c.B;
 %------------------------------------------------------------------------------
-options.normaliseWhat = 'Lcortex';what part of the brain is normalised
-'Lcortex': only data from left cortex are used (1:6 subjects) 'LcortexSubcortex': only data from left cortex and subcortex are used, normalised together (1:6 subjects)
+options.normaliseWhat = 'Lcortex'; what part of the brain is normalised 'Lcortex': only data from left cortex are used (1:6 subjects) 'LcortexSubcortex': only data from left cortex and subcortex are used, normalised together (1:6 subjects)
-'wholeBrain': data from the whole brain are used (cortex+ subcortex both hemispheres), normalised together (1:2 subjects) given only 2 subjects have data from the right hemisphere;
+'wholeBrain': data from the whole brain are used (cortex+ subcortex both hemispheres), normalised together (1:2 subjects) given only 2 subjects have data from the right hemisphere; this options is not suitable for HCP parcellation as it doesn't include subcortical regions.
 'LRcortex': data from the whole brain are used (cortex both hemispheres), normalised together (1:2 subjects) given only 2 subjects have data from the right hemisphere;